Roykesydon/Leetcode-Practice/README.md

 - 1647\.
 Minimum Deletions to Make Character Frequencies Unique
   - greedy

+- 1775\.
+Equal Sum Arrays With Minimum Number of Operations

 - 2414\.
 Length of the Longest Alphabetical Continuous Substring

+- 2513\.
+Minimize the Maximum of Two Arrays